 The HSE and local authority enforcement officers are not an emergency service.

-More information on when, and how, to report very serious or dangerous incidents, can be found by viisiting the HSE out of hours web page.
+More information on when, and how, to report very serious or dangerous incidents, can be found by visiting the HSE out of hours web page.
 If you want to report less serious incidents out of normal hours, you can always complete an online form.

 If you have any queries about RIDDOR reporting the officers of the Food, Health and Safety team will be pleased to help you.